When you deploy a virtual machine in KVM, you connect the virtual machine to the default virtual network, acting as a NAT interface.

 3. Check the inbound access.

-The whole idea of creation of bridge interface is to allow both the inbound and outbound communication, we just verified that the outbound accessing working by ping the LAN IP address as well as the internet IP.
+The whole idea of the creation of the bridge interface is to allow both inbound and outbound communication, we just verified that the outbound accessing working by ping the LAN IP address as well as the internet IP.